ed-ilyin/life-navigator/README.md

 ## Editor

 The project can be used by editors compatible with the new .fsproj format, like VS Code + [Ionide](http://ionide.io/), Emacs with [fsharp-mode](https://github.com/fsharp/emacs-fsharp-mode) or [Rider](https://www.jetbrains.com/rider/). **Visual Studio for Mac** is also compatible but in the current version the package auto-restore function conflicts with Paket so you need to disable it: `Preferences > Nuget > General`.

-## Installing the template

-In a terminal, run `dotnet new -i Fable.Template` to install or update the template to the latest version.

-## Creating a new project with the template

-In a terminal, run `dotnet new fable` to create a project in the current directory.
-Type `dotnet new fable -n MyApp` instead to create a subfolder named `MyApp` and put the new project there.

-> The project will have the name of the directory.
-You may get some issues if the directory name contains some special characters like hyphens

 ## Building and running the app